MittaAI/webwright/README.md

 # Webwright: The Ghost in Your Shell 👻💻

-Webwright is an AI-driven terminal shell designed to streamline the process of building, deploying, and managing websites.
+Webwright is an AI-driven terminal shell.

-But, Webwright is more than just a terminal shell - it's a transformative tool that's difficult to fully capture without experiencing it firsthand.
-While the features and capabilities outlined below showcase its power, there's an intangible quality to Webwright that goes beyond the technical details.
+But Webwright is more than just a terminal shell - it's a transformative tool that's difficult to fully capture without experiencing it.

 Webwright isn't some feature-packed, revenue-driven tool.
 It's a no-nonsense, AI-powered terminal that gets shit done, plain and simple.
-No unnecessary bells and whistles, no convoluted business models - just pure, unadulterated productivity.

-Perhaps the best way to describe it is that Webwright is like a trusted companion, a "ghost in your shell" that seamlessly integrates with your development workflow.
-It's an AI-driven assistant that anticipates your needs, automates tedious tasks, and unlocks new possibilities, all while maintaining a natural, conversational interaction.
+Webwright is a trusted companion, a "ghost in your shell" that seamlessly integrates with your development workflow.
+It's an AI assistant that anticipates your needs and unlocks new possibilities.

-In the early days of computing, the command-line interface, or shell, was the primary way for users to interact with computers.
-It was a time when the power of technology was more raw and immediate, without the layers of abstraction and graphical user interfaces that we've become accustomed to today.
+In the early days of computing, the command-line was king.
+This is for the tinkerers who remember that raw power.

-This is for the developers, the tinkerers, the ones who remember a time when the command line was king.
-When all you needed was a keyboard, a screen, and the power of your own creativity to push the boundaries of what's possible.

 Webwright taps into that primal, user-first ethos.
-It's the ghost in your shell, an AI assistant that speaks your language and understands your needs.
-No more fighting through layers of abstraction, no more jumping through hoops to automate your workflows.
+It's the ghost in your shell, an AI that speaks your language and understands your needs.

 With Webwright, you're in control.
-Generate code, manage projects, deploy apps - all from the comfort of your terminal.
-It's the tool that puts the power back in your hands, stripping away the corporate clutter and letting you focus on what really matters: building amazing shit.
+Generate code, manage projects, deploy apps - all from your terminal.
+It's the tool that puts the power back in your hands.

-So fuck the suits and their complicated products.
-Welcome to the world of Webwright, where the only thing that matters is getting the job done, one line of code at a time.
+Fuck the suits and their complicated products.
+Welcome to Webwright, where the only thing that matters is getting the job done, one line of code at a time.
 This is computing at its most raw, most powerful, and most liberating.

 Are you ready to unleash the ghost in your shell?

 ## 🔑 API Requirements